+Assume for the rest of the paper that $V$ is compact or convex at infinity.
+In particular it follows from this assumption that $X = V \qu K$ is compact.

-We recall the results on removable singularities of affine vortices at infinity.
-For affine vortices over ${\bm C}$ it is due to Ziltener (see \cite{Ziltener_decay, Ziltener_thesis, Ziltener_book}, and a more general result in the recent \cite{Chen_Wang_Wang}); for affine vortices over ${\bm H}$ it is due to Dongning Wang and the second named author \cite[Theorem 2.11]{Wang_Xu}.
+We recall the basic results about removal of singularities for affine vortices.
+For domain ${\bm C}$ the removal singularity theorem is due to Ziltener (see \cite{Ziltener_Decay, Ziltener_thesis, Ziltener_book}.
+A more general result in the recent \cite{Chen_Wang_Wang}); for affine vortices over ${\bm H}$ the result is due to Wang and the second named author \cite[Theorem 2.11]{Wang_Xu}.